language Change language

 As cities and towns grew, they built storm sewer systems to move stormwater off buildings, houses and roads as quickly as possible.
 Today, water that used to soak into the ground flows across hard surfaces and down storm drains along streets, altering our natural waterways and increasing pollution.
 Storm drains usually lead directly to the nearest stream, carrying oil, grease, dirt, metals, pesticides, litter and bits of plastic are picked up along the way.
 This pollution is bad news for the water bodies that we use for recreation.
 It’s also really bad for the fish and wildlife that need clean, cold water to survive.
 Imagine how you would feel if someone started dumping dirty water into your bathtub while you were using it!

-These days, cities are doing more and more to help by adding vegetated stormwater features like rain gardens that help let water soak into the ground and trap dirt and certain other pollutants before it drains to waterways, but this still isn’t enough.
+These days, cities are doing more and more to help by adding vegetated stormwater features (stormwater facilities) like detention ponds and rain gardens that help let water soak into the ground and trap dirt and certain other pollutants before it drains to waterways, but this still isn’t enough.
 Everyone has to pitch in and help out, which is where you come in.
 Create a video about one of the themes below to inspire others!

-One $500 winning prize and one $100 honorable mention prize will be awarded for EACH of the following categories.
+First place prizes of $500 and honorable mention prizes of $100 will be awarded for EACH of the following categories.
+That's 10 total prizes!

-Huge thanks to these local businesses for sponsoring the 2023 prizes!
+Huge thanks to these local businesses and NGOs for sponsoring the 2024 prizes!

 Themes - IMPORTANT!

-Choose from one of the eligible themes below.
+Choose from one of the themes below.
 Follow the theme links to learn more and find information that will help you make a great video that is factually accurate.
-You can also download this printable document with the same information as below: Topics and Resources (PDF)
+Videos can be done in another language but must include English subtitles (English videos can also include subtitles in other languages).
+You can also download this printable document with the same information as below: Themes and Resources (PDF)

 Questions?
 Contact us.